rieckpil/progmot/content/post/writing-a-book-remotely.md

 Given the fact that we figured out how to sell the eBook and how to write it, we now had to start writing the eBook.

-We naturally found based on our own interests.
-While Björn and I were more focussed on implementing features for the sample application and connection AWS services, Tom was more into the CI/CD setup and the step-by-step introduction to AWS and the CDK.
+We naturally found how to split the work and who write what based on our own interests.
+While Björn and I were more focussed on implementing features for the sample application and connecting various AWS services, Tom was more into the CI/CD and infrastructure setup.

-While we had a rough idea and a early draft for our planned table of contents, we adjusted our plans along the way.
+While we had a rough idea and an early draft for our planned table of contents, we adjusted our plans along the way.

-As we incrementally released new versions, we wanted to make sure to release new chapters that build on top of each other.
-So we started with the security and database setup for the application before implementing any feature that would require this knowledge.

-We also made sure every co-author works independently on their own area (like OAuth2 login or RDS setup) to avoid any misunderstanding.

-Working on a new chapter/feature usually involved some background checking, developing the code changes and then writing the chapter.
+Working on a new chapter/feature usually involved some background fact checking, consulting the AWS documentation and other blogs, developing the code changes and then writing the chapter.

 For some concrete examples, these are chapters we worked on:
 - Getting Started with the AWS CDK